chidiwilliams/buzz/docs/docs/usage/translations.md

 > You are a professional translator, skilled in translating English to Spanish.
 You will only translate each sentence sent to you into Spanish and not add any notes or comments.

 If you enable "Enable live recording transcription export" in Preferences, Live text transcripts will be exported to a text file as they get generated and translated.
 This file can be used to further integrate Live transcripts with other applications like OBS Studio.

+Approximate cost of translation for 1 hour long audio with ChatGPT `gpt-4o` model is around 0.50$